-These restrictions also apply to pacing operations.
+These restrictions also apply to all road closures and pacing operations.
 The Department reserves the right to suspend a lane closure if any resulting traffic backups are deemed excessive by the Engineer.
 Maintain all lane closure restrictions as directed by the plans, these special provisions, and the Engineer.